petermester/cheppers-feladat/README.md

 1.)
 Start app from the folder of the app in terminal with "lando start" command

 2.)
 Import database dump with this command: "lando db-import cheppers-feladat-11-13.sql.gz --host database"

+3.)
+Import configurations (from config/sync) with this command: "lando drush config:import"

 # Composer template for Drupal projects